The Bars of the Cage Were Always Invisible (On Reincarnation, Death, Spiritual Growth)

 The Gnostic who understands the prison is not the same as the prisoner who cannot bear the bars.

 These two figures may arrive at the same external act.
 The difference is entirely interior.
 One is fleeing.
-The other is simply done.
+The other is simply done and wants to move forward.

 And here is where every tradition that has ever addressed this question has failed its most lucid inquirers: it has refused to make this distinction.
-It has treated all departures as identical — as equally confused, equally spiritually invalid.
+It has treated all departures as identical — as equally confused, equally spiritually invalid — assuming that earthly existence is the starting point for any kind of evolution or growth, regardless of the circumstances.
 Because to acknowledge that some departures come from clarity rather than confusion would be to acknowledge that the claim that more life always means more growth is not true.
 And that claim is the load-bearing wall of the entire structure.

 Part Six